-NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS for the year ended 30 September 2015
+NOTES TO AND FORMING PART OF THE FINANCIAL STATEMENTS

 Corporate Information

 BNZ Life Insurance Limited is incorporated in New Zealand and registered under the Companies Act 1993.
 The principal place of business is 60 Waterloo Quay, Wellington, New Zealand.

 BNZ Life Insurance Limited is a wholly owned subsidiary of National Wealth Management New Zealand Holdings Limited.
 National Australia Bank Limited in turn ultimately owns National Wealth Management New Zealand Holdings Limited.